hannahdesmond/mastery-curriculum/chapter10/README.md

 # Define a local variable in the main program object
 my_variable = 1

-# We can access the local variable here, because the line above was executed before this one
+# We can access the local variable here because the line above was executed before this one
 my_variable
 ```